avatorl/bambu-a1-g-code/change-filament/README.md

 - flushing (in accordance with _Falshing volumes_ in Bambu Studio)
 - flow dynamics calibration for each new filament (if was enabled before printing)
-- sound notification about pause (if enabled in _Print Options_ in Bambu Studio)
+- sound notification about pause (if sound is enabled in _Print Options_ in Bambu Studio)
+- Morse code notification about filament number (if sounds is enabled)

 ![image](https://github.com/user-attachments/assets/06cd59a5-19a9-49f0-94f5-c07c40b21a72)